stat4701/2014/_posts/2014-03-02-MayankMisra-Assignment1.md

 #### Methodology

-For Exploratory Data Analysis and Visualization (EDAV), Philip Guo's work on [Data Science Workflow: Overview and Challenges](http://cacm.acm.org/blogs/blog-cacm/169199-data-science-workflow-overview-and-challenges/fulltext) is very helpful.
+Philip Guo's insightful work on [Data Science Workflow: Overview and Challenges](http://cacm.acm.org/blogs/blog-cacm/169199-data-science-workflow-overview-and-challenges/fulltext) is a good starting point on developing a methedology for Exploratory Data Analysis and Visualization (EDAV).
-It not only lays down the steps but also gives a preview of the potential challenges and rela world options to overcome them.
-In a nutshell, the workflow is visualized as follows:

 #### Workflow